Skyvern-AI/wyvern/README.md

 }'
 ```

-This request sends 24 products retrieved from search to Wyvern and ask Wyvern to return the 8 products (in descending order) to show on the first page (`"user_page": 0`).
+The request sends 24 products to Wyvern.
+Wyvern ranks these products and returns the 8 products (in descending order) on the first page (`"user_page": 0`).

 You should see a response with the products being ordered descendingly by their ranking score.